Xilinx/Vitis_Libraries/ultrasound/docs/src/index.rst

 ..
    ..
-Copyright © 2019–2023 Advanced Micro Devices, Inc
+Copyright © 2019–2024 Advanced Micro Devices, Inc

 `Terms and Conditions <https://www.amd.com/en/corporate/copyright>`_.

 Vitis Ultrasound Library
 ==========================

-AMD Vitis |trade| Ultrasound library provides not only toolbox-style implementation of different L1/L2/L3 APIs for ultrasound image processing, but also an all-in-AIE implementation of scanline imaging algorithm.
-You can directly use the function combinations based on toolbox APIs to customize algorithms, and can also start from or refer to the all-in-AIE scanline implementation to obtain the final design.
+AMD Vitis |trade| Ultrasound library provides not only toolbox-style implementation of various L1/L2/L3 APIs for ultrasound image processing but also an all-in-AIE implementation of scanline imaging algorithm.
+You can directly use the function combinations based on toolbox APIs to customize algorithms, and you can also start from or refer to the all-in-AIE scanline implementation to obtain the final design.

 Current version provides:

-- L1, contains not only the fine-grained arithmetic kernels, but also the coarse-grained algorithm kernels of scanline.
+- L1, contains not only fine-grained arithmetic kernels, but also coarse-grained algorithm kernels of scanline.
 The algorithm kernels have interfaces for both data units and run-time parameters, making it easier to extend functionalities.
-- L2, provides two kinds of sub-graphs for sub-algorithm modules and a scanline L2 top-graph.
-One kind of sub-graph is directly based on L1 arithmetic kernel combination, the other kind is the wrappers of L1 algorithm kernel.
+- L2, provides graph-level APIs including the wrappers of a signle L1 kernel and the compbinations of multiple L1 kernels.
 The top-graph of scanline can support the end-to-end validation in the L2 level by invoking a C-model of scanline algorithm.
-- L3, besides the examples for connected units for 3 beamformer of PW/SA/Scanline, L3 provides an end-to-end scanline project based on L2 scanline top-graph that can be verified on VCK190.
+- L3, besides examples for connected units for three beamformers of PW/SA/Scanline, L3 also provides an end-to-end scanline project based on L2 scanline top-graph that can be verified on VCK190.

-From 23.2 release, an algorithm-end to AIE-end implementation of scanline are provided in L2 and L3 with a set of scanline C-model functions.
+From 23.2 release, an algorithm-end to AIE-end implementation of scanline is provided in L2 and L3 with a set of scanline C-model functions.
 These C-model functions show a step-by-step process for how to start from natural description of a complex algorithm to obtain an AIE-mappable implementation.
-You can also directly invoke the C-models in any level of AIE projects to generate input and verify output simultaneously and conveniently.
+You can also directly invoke the C-models at any level of AIE projects to generate input and verify output simultaneously and conveniently.
+Release 25.1 added support for the AIEML VEK280 device with 20 new L1 APIs and 6 new L2 APIs.
+These APIs accommodate up to three data types (float, int32, and cint16), tailored to the characteristics of specific algorithms.

 .. toctree::
    :caption: Introduction